Skip to main content

 Frequently Asked Questions

-SPUR SECURITY BANK has a Bank Health Score of A (90/100).
+Spur Security Bank has a Bank Health Score of A (90/100), placing it one of the safest banks in our analysis.
 It holds a Tier 1 capital ratio of 22.08%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-SPUR SECURITY BANK holds $89M in total assets and $83M in total deposits.
-It is located in SPUR, TEXAS (FDIC Certificate #15460).
+Spur Security Bank holds $89M in total assets and $83M in total deposits.
+It is headquartered in Spur, Texas (FDIC Certificate #15460).

-SPUR SECURITY BANK has a Tier 1 capital ratio of 22.08%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 0.00%, and the return on assets is -0.62%.
+Spur Security Bank has a Tier 1 capital ratio of 22.08%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.00%, and the return on assets is -0.62%.

 Yes.
-SPUR SECURITY BANK is FDIC-insured (Certificate #15460).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+Spur Security Bank is FDIC-insured (Certificate #15460).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: